bhitov/snapconnect/README.md

 A modern, ephemeral messaging app built with React Native, TypeScript, and Firebase.
 SnapConnect brings the excitement of disappearing messages, stories, and real-time communication to mobile devices.

+## HOW TO RUN THIS (the part of this file written by a human)
+npm install
+cp env.demo.local .env.local
+in one console tab, npm run emulator in another, npm run start:tunnel when the app builds, hit 'a' to launch your android emulator.
+You may need to install the android developer studio for this to work.

+(END OF HUMAN WRITTEN PART)

 ## 🚀 Quick Start

 ### Prerequisites